 How Do Inspectors Rate Abu Dhabi's Schools?

-As Abu Dhabi works on a two-year inspection cycle, we expect that now all Abu Dhabi schools have a new inspection report using issued with the new grading system.
+As Abu Dhabi works on a two-year inspection cycle, all Abu Dhabi schools now have at least one new inspection report using issued with the new grading system.

 Why this isn't the whole picture...

 Abu Dhabi schools are rated every two years - meaning a school could well have improved, but its rating does not yet reflect that new level of performance.